SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ***Update 5/7/2025 - Added various Bezel Overlay and Beze_Fade Overlay options for GBA and GBC***

+***NOTE: The photo below have different opacity settings, so keep that in mind.
+They overlay may look darker or lighter than you would like, but you can change that in the overlay Opacity settings.***

 ***Disclaimer: Please don't be too critical of my work.
 This is my first attempt at making Overlays***